 When trying to address a psychological issue, such as a phobia, there are different methods used for treatment.
 This can be confusing to some who want the best treatment to help alleviate their fear or put their condition in its proper place.
-Understanding which type of treatment is right for you starts with an understand what hypnosis, counselling, and CBT does and their differences.
+Understanding which type of treatment is right for you starts with an understanding of what hypnosis, counselling, and CBT do and their differences.

 Hypnosis has been around for many centuries and has been used to address all types of fears, unwanted behaviours, and reactions by going straight into the mind.
 A person under hypnosis will be trained to react differently to a specific behaviour.
 For example, if a person suffers from anxiety, hypnosis will plant subconscious suggestions that alter the reaction to the feeling of anxiety which result in a person not suffering from the constant state of fear.

 This is a traditional form of therapy that is primarily designed to identify the source of the unwanted feeling or behaviour, so the effect is lessened, and the person can retain control.
 In addition to identification, counselling provides methods for the patient to address what is unwanted and focus on other areas so that it can be changed in a more positive direction.

 Counselling has been a primary means of addressing fears and behaviours in millions of people around the world.
 Sometimes, it may be combined with CBT or hypnosis to help augment the effects.

 Cognitive behavioural therapy (CBT) is one of the most widely used practices in the mental health profession.
 The essence of CBT to develop effective coping strategies for those who are afflicted with beliefs, thoughts, or attitudes that need be changed to lead a healthier lifestyle.
 For example, a person who suffers from anxiety and uses CBT will be taught methods or behaviours that curb the effect of the anxiety.